Elih Villanueva: Sultanes de Monterrey

 On July 8, 2021, Villanueva's contract was purchased by the Sultanes de Monterrey of the Mexican League.
 In 4 starts, he posted a 1–3 record with a 13.11 ERA over 11.2 innings.
 The Sultanes failed to qualify for the playoffs, and Villanueva became a free agent after the season.

 West Virginia Power (second stint)

 On August 7, 2021, Villanueva re-signed with the West Virginia Power of the Atlantic League of Professional Baseball.
 He became a free agent following the season.

 Wild Health Genomes

 On February 28, 2022, Villanueva signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
-He made 24 starts for the Genomes in 2022, working to a 12-9 record and 5.45 ERA with 151 strikeouts in 140.1 innings pitched.
+He made 24 starts for the Genomes in 2022, working to a 12–9 record and 5.45 ERA with 151 strikeouts in 140.1 innings pitched.

-Frederick Atlantic League Team
+Spire City Ghost Hounds

-On February 17, 2023, Villanueva signed with the unnamed Frederick Atlantic League Team in the Atlantic League of Professional Baseball to serve as a player/coach for the 2023 season.
+On February 17, 2023, Villanueva signed with the Spire City Ghost Hounds of the Atlantic League of Professional Baseball to serve as a player/coach for the 2023 season.
+In 14 games (13 starts) for Spire City, he struggled to a 1–7 record and 7.33 ERA with 60 strikeouts across 66 1/3 innings of work.
+On November 2, Villanueva became a free agent after he was not selected in the Ghost Hounds dispersal draft.

+Dorados de Chihuahua

+On May 31, 2024, Villanueva signed with the Dorados de Chihuahua of the Mexican League.
+In 12 games (6 starts) for Chihuahua, he logged a 2–2 record and 6.75 ERA with 31 strikeouts over 30 2/3 innings pitched.
+Villanueva was released by the Dorados on September 23.